Aura (Ozuna album)

-Aura is the second studio album by Puerto Rican reggaeton artist Ozuna.
-It was released on August 24, 2018 through VP Records, Dimelo VI Distribution and Sony Music Latin.
+Aura is the second studio album by Puerto Rican reggaeton artist, Ozuna.
+It was released on August 24, 2018, through VP Records, Dimelo VI Distribution and Sony Music Latin.
 It features collaborations with J Balvin, Akon, R.K.M & Ken-Y, Nicky Jam, Wisin & Yandel, Cardi B, and Romeo Santos.
 The album was preceded by the singles "La Modelo" and "Única", the latter of which is also remixed on the album in a version featuring Anuel AA and Wisin & Yandel.

-In support of the album, Ozuna went on the 29-date Aura Tour across the United States, which began on September 7 in Atlanta.
+In support of the album, Ozuna went on the 29-day Aura Tour across the United States, which began on September 7 in Atlanta.